cloudmesh-community/book/chapters/rest/rest.md

 $ sudo apt-get install -y mongodb-org
 ```

-### OSX install of MongoDB
+### macOS install of MongoDB

-On OSX you can use the command
+On macOS you can use the command

     $ brew update
     $ brew install mongodb